-orifice area and regurgitant volume.
-Experimental and simulation results shown in Figure 5, 4, 8 and 10 suggest that deep learning based segmentation achieves higher accuracy than power thresholding and spatially invariant deconvolution, and is able to reconstruct the orifice shapes from the low quality images.
-We also demonstrated feasibility for six in vivo cases of aortic regurgitation, as shown in Figure 11 and 12.
+power thresholding and spatially invariant DC, and it is able to reconstruct the orifice shapes from low-quality images.
+We also demonstrated feasibility for six in vivo cases of aortic regurgitation, as shown in Figs. 11 and 12.

-The neural network can be trained entirely on simulated data and inference time is short due to the lightweight architecture.
-Experimental validation showed that our approach is transferable from the simulated domain to real acquisition data, even though the ResNet has been trained solely on simulated data.
-One challenge we encountered was the difference in signal to noise ratio (SNR) between simulated and observed power-Doppler images.
-Moreover, we noticed a presence of a diffuse signal surrounding the jet in the observed data, which causes a further reduction in contrast.
+The neural network can be trained entirely on the simulated data, and the inference time is short due to the lightweight architecture.
+The experimental validation showed that our approach is transferable from the simulated domain to real acquisition data, even though ResNet has been trained solely on the simulated data.
+One challenge we encountered was the difference in signal-to-noise ratio (SNR) between the simulated and observed power-Doppler images.
+Moreover, we noted a presence of a diffuse signal surrounding the jet in the observed data, which causes a further reduction in contrast.
 We believe that the cause for this signal component could be a combination of recruited flow, defocusing due to phase aberration and side lobes.
-We could account for these blooming effects by using augmentation with Gaussian bivariate functions, a stategy which previously has been applied to account for shadowing artefacts in B-Mode images [33], [34].
+We could account for these blooming effects using augmentation with the Gaussian bivariate